Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Question and Answer

-1. What does a normal day in this position look like?
+1. Can you describe a typical day in this role?
 2. What challenges has the team faced recently?
 3. What other teams should I expect to work with in this role?
 4. What is the next step of the hiring process is and when should I expect to hear back from you?